Robertstar2000/Hypatia/README.md

 ### 1. The 10-Step Workflow

 When you open the app, you start on the landing page and can navigate to the **Dashboard**.
-From there, you can create a new experiment or select an existing one.
+From there, you can create a new research project or select an existing one.
 This will take you to the main workspace, which guides you through the scientific method.
 The AI's output at each step informs the next, creating a cohesive research narrative.

 **Full Control**: You have full control over the AI's output.
 -   On any step where text has been generated, you will see an **<i class="bi bi-pencil-square"></i> Edit** button.